pypeit/PypeIt/doc/installing.rst

 .. _dependencies:

-Installing Dependencies
+Package Dependencies
 =======================

-Installing ``PypeIt`` will not automatically ensure that all the dependencies (and their appropriate versions) are installed and up-to-date.
-Below we provide two ways of ensuring that the relevant dependencies are available.

-The package and version requirements for ``PypeIt`` are:
+The package and version requirements for ``PypeIt`` currently are:

 * `python <http://www.python.org/>`_ version 3.7 or later
 * `numpy <http://www.numpy.org/>`_ version 1.18.0 or later